Can You Stain MDF? (Type of Stain To Use & How-To)

 Paint doesn’t penetrate a surface deep to stick (compared to wood stain); instead, it produces a layer over the top layer that covers (hides) the surfaces underneath.
 This means the wood grain will be covered by paint.
 You can choose different colors and mix two colors (of the same type of paint) to get a unique color.

 You don’t need to seal paint for indoor MDF wood, as the paint’s glossy finish will protect it.
-However, if the wood is placed outdoors, you must seal it with a waterproof sealant.
+However, you must seal the wood with a waterproof sealer if it’s placed outdoors.

 Pros